Zero-Shot Multi-Animal Tracking in the Wild: Abstract

 \section{Abstract}

-Multi-animal tracking is crucial for understanding animal ecology and behavior.
-However, it remains a challenging task due to variations in habitat, motion patterns, and species appearance.
-Traditional approaches typically require extensive model fine-tuning and heuristic design for each application scenario.
-In this work, we explore the potential of recent vision foundation models for zero-shot multi-animal tracking.
-By combining a Grounding Dino object detector with the Segment Anything Model 2 (SAM 2) tracker and carefully designed heuristics, we develop a tracking framework that can be applied to new datasets without any retraining or hyperparameter adaptation.
-Evaluations on ChimpAct, Bird Flock Tracking, AnimalTrack, and a subset of GMOT-40 demonstrate strong and consistent performance across diverse species and environments.
+Multi-animal tracking is crucial for understanding animal ecology and behavior, yet remains challenging due to variations in habitat, motion patterns, and species appearance.
+Traditional approaches typically require extensive fine-tuning and heuristic design for each new scenario.
+In this work, we explore vision foundation models for zero-shot multi-animal tracking.
+Building on SAM2MOT, we combine Grounding DINO with the Segment Anything Model~2 (SAM\,2) and introduce three targeted modifications to adapt the framework to animal appearance and behavior without any retraining or hyperparameter tuning between datasets.
+We also evaluate the recent SAM\,3 model, but identify practical limitations that restrict its applicability to multi-animal tracking in the wild.
+Our method achieves state-of-the-art results across Chimp\-Act, Bird Flock Tracking, AnimalTrack, and a subset of GMOT-40, demonstrating robust generalization across diverse species and environments.
 The code is available at \url{https://github.com/ecker-lab/SAM2-Animal-Tracking}.